saitunc/mina_bridge/README.md

 You will need two Ethereum accounts: One to fund the Aligned operator (`operator_account_address`) and another to fund the Aligned batcher (`batcher_account_address`).

+-> * In ubuntu 22.4, make deps and others not worked propoerly, had to do it manually & out of make files.

 1. Clone the [forked Aligned repo](https://github.com/lambdaclass/aligned_layer).
 Checkout to the `mina` branch.
 1. Run: